temporalio/documentation/docs/references/configuration.md

 _Optional_

 Archival is an optional configuration needed to set up the <a class="tdlp" href="/clusters#archival">Archival store<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Archival?</span><br /><br /><span class="tdlppd">Archival is a feature that automatically backs up Event Histories from Temporal Cluster persistence to a custom blob store after the Closed Workflow Execution retention period is reached.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/clusters#archival">Learn more</a></span></span></a>.
-It can be enabled on the `history` and `visibility`.
+It can be enabled on `history` and `visibility` data.

 The following list describes supported values for each configuration on the `history` and `visibility` data.

-- `state` : State for Archival setting.
+- `state`: State for Archival setting.
 Supported values are `enabled`, `disabled`.
 This value must be `enabled` to use Archival with any Namespace in your Cluster.
   - `enabled`: Enables Archival in your Cluster setup.
 When set to `enabled`, `URI` and `namespaceDefaults` values must be provided.
   - `disabled`: Disables Archival in your Cluster setup.
 When set to `disabled`, the `enableRead` value must be set to `false`, and under `namespaceDefaults`, `state` must be set to `disabled`, with no values set for `provider` and `URI` fields.
 - `enableRead`: Supported values are `true` or `false`.
 Set to `true` to allow read operations from the archived Event History data.